 The Silks mission is to democratize thoroughbred racehorse ownership for the masses and gamify the experience utilizing a blockchain-enabled metaverse and a P2E economy.
 In doing so, it will introduce the excitement of thoroughbred racing to a new tech-driven and culturally distinct generation of enthusiasts.

 The U.S. Thoroughbred Horse Racing Economy

-Silks gameplay is primarily derived from and tied to the real US thoroughbred horse racing economy
+Silks gameplay is directly tied to the real US thoroughbred horse racing economy

 The Industry by Numbers

 The foundation of the U.S. thoroughbred horse racing economy is the approximately 20,000 foals born and registered as thoroughbred racehorses in the US each year.
 Many of these horses are sold between August and October at yearling auctions when they turn one year old.
 Once acquired, they are trained and start racing as early as April of the following year.
 Horses can begin racing as early as two years old, and their racing careers can span many years.
 Horses can live for more than 20 years and breed for most of their lives.